eito-fis/kinetic-rain-website/src/systems/electrical.md

 Arduino.
 The two motor shields are stacked on top of the base Arduino board, and each motor is connected to one of the 8 ports on the motor shields.
 The limit switches are all connected to the ground of the base board, and then are spread across the Arduino's digital input pins.
-Each switch also utilizes an internal Arduino pull-up resistors.
+Each switch also utilizes an internal Arduino pull-up resistor.